 Also see Marketing and Management Occupations (Business Technology option) for the Associate of Applied Science degree.

-CUAR 199 Special Topics (variable) 1-8 credits.
+AUTM 199 Special Topics (variable) 1-8 credits.
 Addresses the specific needs of individuals, enabling students to upgrade their technical skills through part-time enrollment in units of instruction that are currently available through the program's full-time pre-employment curriculum.
-PREREQ: PERMISSION OF INSTRUCTOR.
+Permission of the instructor is required.

 IDAHO STATE UNIVERSITY